PPDBTeam6-2023-2024/Solarin/docs/backend/database_model.md

 </p>
 </details>

-An overview of each Tthe tables in the database:
+An overview of each the tables in the database:

 <details>
 <summary><strong>User and Communication</strong></summary>